September 28, 2025 | Bryan Berk

 And finally they'll end off their day with dinner and once again enter digestion.

-Then if this wasn't enough, they'll even eat snacks all throughout the day…
+Then if that wasn't enough, they'll even eat snacks all throughout the day...

 This is the default for most people.